 Activity Work Plans

 The ACT PHN Baseline Needs Assessment (BNA) has identified local priorities which in turn have informed and guided the activities for action in the Activity Work Plans.
-The Activity Work Plans cover the period 1 July 2016 to 30 June 2018 and the activities correspond with the PHN Objectives.
-The ACT PHN Activity Work Plans articulate a set of planned activities that ACT PHN will undertake, using the PHN Needs Assessment as evidence.
-Activity Work Plan updates were submitted to, and agreed by, the Department of Health in April 2017.
+The Activity Work Plans cover the period 1 July 2019 to 30 June 2022 and the activities correspond with the PHN objectives.
+Activity Work Plans are submitted to, and approved by, the Department of Health.